 For example, below are a couple of the largest SRI (socially responsible investing) and ESG (environmental, social and governance) funds:

-Don’t be an idiot.
-Socially responsible investing, ESG and “green” investing is sadly today just marketing copy used to get you to invest in their funds.
+Socially responsible investing is nothing more than marketing copy used to get you to invest in their funds.

 No matter the mission, no matter the issue, every single “socially conscious” fund invests in the same multinational, billion dollar, tax-evading corporations: